 16. Get Vitamin D from Sunrays to Cure Chicken Pox

-Expose yourself to sun to treat your infection as soon as you realize that you have caught the virus.
-However, if you have active lesions on skin, you should not go for sun exposure.
+Expose yourself to the sun to treat your infection as soon as you realize that you have caught the virus.
+However, if you have active lesions on the skin, you should not go for sun exposure.
 This will turn the wounds into scars.
 If you have caught the virus but still have not developed the rashes, you may go for sunshine therapy though.
-Rashes always appear on skin after 2-3 days after you get infected with the virus of chicken pox.
+Rashes always appear on the skin after 2-3 days after you get infected with the virus of chicken pox.
 You’ll have to take the clue from other symptoms of the disease.
-In fact, exposing yourself daily to mild sunshine for sometime seems to be the best policy!
+In fact, exposing yourself daily to mild sunshine for some time seems to be the best policy!

 17. Diet Remedies for Chicken Pox

 Your body needs basic nutrients including vitamins and minerals as also enzymes that may boost its immunity.
 Not only that, these nutrients also cleanse toxic wastes from the cells to treat chicken pox.
 So do not take diet lightly and pay proper attention to it.

 - Have plenty of vegetables and fruits.
 They provide you with phyto-nutrients required to strengthen your immune system.

 - Have juices that are rich in vitamin A and C. Carrot juice with coriander leaves and a dash of lemon juice is good for curing chicken pox.
 Add honey to this to make it more nutritious.

 - Make smoothies using kale, cabbage, beet, broccoli, cherries, blackberries, elderberries.

 - Avoid sugary and processed foods as well as sodas.